Cobots: A beginner’s guide to collaborative robots

 Payload

-It's crucial for tasks such as material handling, machine tending, or assembly operations where weight plays a role.
+It's very important for tasks such as material handling, machine tending, or assembly operations where weight plays a role.

-Generally, most Cobots can lift payloads to the weight of 55 lbs.
+Generally, most cobots can lift payloads to the weight of 10-20kg.

-A Cobot's motor torque and structural integrity are designed proportionally to its payload capacity.
-This means the higher the payload, the sturdier the Cobot’s build must be, which can influence its size and range of motion.
+The higher the payload, the sturdier the cobot’s build, which can influence its size and range of motion.

 Reach

-Reach is the maximum horizontal extension of the Cobot arm from the base to its furthest point of extension.
+Reach is the maximum horizontal extension of the cobot arm from the base to its furthest extension point.

 Precision

-Precision refers to the Cobot’s ability to reach a point within a certain tolerance and is essential for tasks requiring high accuracy, such as assembly or intricate welding.
+Precision refers to the cobot’s ability to reach a point within a certain tolerance and is necessary for tasks that need high accuracy, such as assembly or intricate welding.

 Speed

-Speed is how fast the arm can move from point A to point B. It's measured in terms of cycle times for repetitive tasks or in degrees per second for joint movements.
+Speed is how fast the arm can move from point A to point B. It's measured in cycle times for repetitive tasks or in degrees per second for joint movements.

-While it's beneficial to have Cobots work quickly to increase throughput, their speed must be regulated when sharing space with humans to avoid accidents.
+While it's beneficial to have cobots work quickly to increase throughput, their speed must be regulated when sharing space with humans to avoid serious accidents.

 Repeatability

-Repeatability is the Cobot’s ability to return to the same position multiple times with a high degree of accuracy, often measured in millimeters.
-It’s a crucial factor for tasks that demand consistent quality.
+Repeatability is the cobot’s ability to return to the same position multiple times with high accuracy, often measured in millimeters — a crucial factor for tasks that demand consistency.

 Adaptability